 Responsible, Accountable Democratic Assembly Program (RADA):

-- E-Parliament innovations such as live web streaming of committee meetings and Wi-Fi access points in parliamentary buildings expanded opportunities for public monitoring of the VRU and promoted transparency and accountability.
+- e-Parliament innovations, such as live web streaming of committee meetings, Wi-Fi access points, citizen petitions and town halls expands opportunities for public monitoring of and engagement with parliament

-- A registry of civil society experts was established to assist the legislative drafting process and increase communication with civil society.
+- A registry of civil society experts is established to assist with the legislative process and public communication.